 Also hear Dr Charles Fahey deliver this year’s Don Grant Memorial Lecture, organised by the Victorian Association of Family History Organisations (VAFHO).

-If you're unable to be at Family History Feast in person this year, watch Family History Feast sessions live on the State Library website.
+If you were unable to be at Family History Feast in person this year, watch Family History Feast sessions on the State Library website.

 Kate Torney, Chief Executive Officer, State Library Victoria

 John Patten, Manager Bunjilaka Aboriginal Cultural Centre, Museums Victoria

 Overview of Public Record Office Victoria land records

 Charlie Farrugia, Senior Collections Advisor, Public Record Office Victoria

 Care and preservation of your family history collection